 More to discover

-Here are some helpful templates for common use cases:
+Here are some helpful templates and resources for common use cases: